pexip/plugin-recording-rtmp/README.md

 It can be configured in two modes:

 - **Dynamic RTMP URI:** Each time the user starts a recording, they will be asked to enter the RTMP URI.
 It's flexible, but it could be annoying for the user if they always use the same address.
 - **Static RTMP URI:** The URI is defined in a configuration file and can only be changed by an administrator.
-When the user click on the plugin button, the recording will start automatically without the need of entering any additional data.
+When the user click on the plugin button, the recording will start automatically without the need for entering any additional data.

 ## Configure plugin